Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights/help/Set-AzApplicationInsightsPricingPlan.md

 400         0                           False Basic
 ```

-Set the pricing plan to "Basic", set the daily data volumen cap to 400GB per day and stop send notification when hit cap for resource "test" in resource group "testgroup"
+Set the pricing plan to "Basic", set the daily data volume cap to 400GB per day and stop send notification when hit cap for resource "test" in resource group "testgroup"

 ## PARAMETERS